brendanharrington/full-stack-open/part2/course-information/README.md

-# Course Information Application (Part 2)
+# Course Information Application

 ## Overview
 This repository contains my solutions for **Full Stack Open – Part 2: Communicating with Server**, exercises **2.1–2.5**.
-These exercises expand on the Part 1 Course Information application by introducing more advanced React concepts, including modular component structure, props validation, and managing data stored on a server.
+These exercises extend the Part 1 Course Information app to handle more complex data structures and render multiple courses dynamically.

 ## Exercises

-### 2.1–2.3: Refactoring the Course Component
+### 2.1–2.3: Rendering Multiple Courses
-The application is refactored to display information for multiple courses using reusable components.
-Each course includes its name, parts, and total exercises, rendered dynamically from data passed as props.
+The goal of these exercises is to modify the application to display multiple courses using arrays of objects.
+Each course includes a name, a list of parts, and the number of exercises per part.

 **Concepts practiced:**
-- Rendering nested components
-- Working with arrays of objects
-- Using the `map()` function to dynamically create lists
+- Rendering nested data structures with the `map()` function
-- Structuring React components for scalability
+- Passing complex props between components

-### 2.4: Extracting Components
-The application is further decomposed to improve maintainability.
-Components such as `Course`, `Header`, `Content`, and `Total` are made modular and reusable for handling multiple course objects.
+- Breaking down large components into smaller reusable ones

+### 2.4–2.5: Calculating Totals
+These exercises introduce the use of array methods such as `reduce()` to compute total exercises for each course dynamically.
+The app demonstrates clean separation of logic and presentation across components.

 **Concepts practiced:**
-- Component composition and reusability
+- Computing derived values using `reduce()`
-- Prop drilling and data organization
+- Managing component hierarchy and prop flow
-- Keeping components small and focused
+- Structuring applications for clarity and scalability

-### 2.5: Displaying Multiple Courses
-The final exercise adapts the app to handle **multiple courses** simultaneously, with each course rendered from data in an array of course objects.
-Each course displays its own list of parts and exercise totals.

-**Concepts practiced:**
-- Managing complex data structures in React
-- Dynamic rendering of multiple data groups
-- Passing arrays and objects as props